vegaøyan world heritage foundation

 Nordland County Council, Helgeland Museum, Vega Municipality and the Vegaøyan World Heritage Foundation are working together to establish a building conservation center on Vega in connection with Vega's old vicarage.
 As of 2023, Helgeland Museum has two employees working on the establishment of the center and other building conservation work.
 The old barn will contain a workshop for courses and a materials bank.
 The museum's employees have offices at the World Heritage Center.

-Since 2006, the Directorate for Cultural Heritage has annually allocated funds for building conservation measures in the Vegaøyan World Heritage Site and in the buffer zone with Vega and Ylvingen.
-In recent years, allocations to the Vegaøyan World Heritage Site have amounted to just over NOK 5 million and have gone to a number of different projects that mean that important parts of the building heritage in the World Heritage Site today stand out as an example of best practice in building conservation.
+Since 2006, the Directorate for Cultural Heritage annually allocated funds for building conservation measures in the Vegaøyan World Heritage Area and in the buffer zone with Vega and Ylvingen.
+In recent years, the allocations to the Vegaøyan World Heritage have been in excess of NOK 5 million and have gone to a number of different projects that ensure that important parts of the building heritage in the World Heritage Area today stand out as examples of best practice in building conservation.

 COLLABORATION ON DOCUMENTATION

-Since 2019, the Vegaøyan World Heritage Foundation, Vega Municipality, Vega Protected Area Board and Vega World Heritage Center have collaborated on collecting documentation about the world heritage values, protection regulations for the protected areas, combined with information about Vega as a travel destination.
+The Vegaøyan World Heritage Foundation, Vega Municipality, Vega Protected Area Board and the Vega World Heritage Center have collaborated since 2019 on collecting documentation about the world heritage values, protection regulations for the protected areas, combined with information about Vega as a travel destination.

-The foundation has also collaborated with landscape photographer Oskar Pushmann, NIBIO, on re-photography of the World Heritage area presented in the exhibition "Looking back and looking forward".
-In 2020, Pushmann was in Vegaøyan and rephotographed motifs taken by Anders Beer Wilse and Helge A. Wold, among others.
-Wold.
-Anders Beer Wilse (1865 - 1949) became known as the great Norwegian photographer who traveled around the country taking photographs in the first half of the 20th century.
-He also took a trip to Flovær and Lånan.
-Other motifs in the exhibition were taken in Lånan by Helge A. Wold.
-In 1985, he won the award for best documentary novel with the book "Utvær" from Lånan and the island world off Vega.
-The most recent photographs were taken by researchers from the National Heritage Board, NIBIO in the 1990s and the Norwegian Environment Agency after 2000.
+The foundation has also collaborated with landscape photographer Oskar Pushmann, NIBIO, on re-photographing the world heritage area, which is presented in the exhibition “Retrospect and Present Moment”.
+In 2020, Puschmann was in Vegaøyan and re-photographed motifs taken by, among others, Anders Beer Wilse and Helge A. Wold.
+Anders Beer Wilse (1865 – 1949) became known as the great Norwegian photographer who traveled around the country and photographed in the first half of the 20th century.
+Then he also stopped by Flovær and Lånan Other motifs in the exhibition are taken from Lånan by Helge A. Wold.
+In 1985 he won the award for best documentary novel with the book "Utvær" from Lånan and the island world outside Vega.
+The latest images were taken by scientists from the Directorate for Cultural Heritage , NIBIO in the 1990s and the Norwegian Environment Agency after 2000.

 EIDER ARCHITECTURE

-One of the most important collaborative projects has been with the bird watchers since 2006.
-The aim has been to restore as many of the old eagle houses (eagle houses for one or more eiders - see picture) as possible and to build new ones.
-Nordland Ærfugllag has also been a partner in this project through the training of new eider keepers.
+One of the most important collaborative projects has been with the birdtenders from 2006.
+The goal has been to restore as many of the old ehus/ebanes as possible (eider houses for one or more eiders - see picture) and to build new ones.
+Nordland Eider Association has also been a partner in this project through training new eider keepers.

-In total, there has been an increase in the number of nests from 2,220 to approximately 3,100 in the period 2006 - 2023.
-During the same period, Nordland Ærfugllag and its partners have held courses for around 70 new eider keepers.
+In total, there has been an increase in the number of nests from 2220 to approximately 3100 in the period 2006 – 2023.
+Nordland Eider Association and partners have held courses for around 70 new eider keepers during the same period.

 NORTH ATLANTIC COOPERATION

-Between 2009 and 2012, the Foundation, NIBIO Tjøtta (formerly Bioforsk Nord Tjøtta) and local birdwatchers ran a joint Nordic project on eider ducks with representatives from Iceland, Greenland and the Faroe Islands.
-The project focused on eider ducks as a sustainable resource in coastal fringe areas in the North Atlantic countries.
-NIBIO Tjøtta was the project owner, with the Foundation as a partner.
-The project was funded via NORA - North Atlantic Cooperation, from the Greenland Home Rule Government, Nordland County Council, the county's agricultural department, Bioforsk Nord and the Vegaøyan World Heritage Foundation.
-In September 2010, a Nordic eider conference was held on Vega with around 50 participants and presentations from all the participating countries.
+The Foundation, NIBIO Tjøtta (formerly Bioforsk Nord Tjøtta) and local birdtenders had a Nordic collaborative project on eiders between 2009 and 2012 with representatives from Iceland, Greenland and the Faroe Islands.
+The project focused on eiders as a sustainable resource in coastal fringe areas in the North Atlantic countries.
+NIBIO Tjøtta was the project owner and with the Foundation as a partner.
+The project was financed via NORA – North Atlantic Cooperation, from the Home Rule Government in Greenland, Nordland County Municipality, the County Governor's Department of Agriculture, Bioforsk Nord and the Vegaøyan World Heritage Foundation.
+In September 2010, a Nordic eider conference was held on Vega with around 50 participants and with introductions from all the participating countries.

 In August 2012, Vega was visited by 20 eider farmers from Iceland and eider keepers from the Vega Islands visited Iceland in August 2014.
 The aim is to continue the collaboration for mutual benefit, including research on eiderdown and its insulating properties.